microsoft/TypeScript-wiki/What's-new-in-TypeScript.md

 **Example:**

-The TypeScript compiler will transpile for..of arrays to idiomatic ES3/ES5 javascript:
+The TypeScript compiler will transpile for..of arrays to idiomatic ES3/ES5 JavaScript when targeting those versions:

 ```ts
 for (var v of expr) { }